-It's called Amazon Music Unlimited, and it is meant to take on Spotify and Apple Music and other similar streaming services.
+It's called Amazon Music Unlimited, and it takes on Spotify and Apple Music and other similar streaming services.
 Here's everything you need to know about it, including how much it costs, where it's available, whether it's ad-free, how it works, and more.

 What is Amazon Music Unlimited?

-There are two different types of music streaming services: internet radio-like ones that randomly play music for you based on your preferences (example: Pandora), and on-demand ones that let you find and play specific tunes (examples: Spotify and Apple Music).
+There are two different types of music streaming services: internet radio-like ones that randomly play music for you based on your preferences (example: Pandora in the US), and on-demand ones that let you find and play specific tunes (examples: Spotify and Apple Music).
 Amazon Music Unlimited is the latter type, but it comes with a number of different things, including a low-cost price, that make it stand out from rivals.

 How much does Amazon Music Unlimited cost?